ericvoit/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 There are multiple ways of providing a Trustworthiness Vector to a Relying Party.
 This section describes two alternatives.

-## Pure Background-Check retrieval
+## Background-Check

+### Verifier Retrieval

 It is possible to for a Relying Party to follow the Background-Check Model defined in Section 5.2 of {{I-D.ietf-rats-architecture}}.
 In this case, a Relying Party will receive Attestation Results containing the Trustworthiness Vector directly from a Verifier.
 These Attestation Results can then be used by the Relying Party in determining the appropriate treatment for interactions with the Attester.

 While applicable in some cases, the utilization of the Background-Check Model without modification has potential drawbacks in other cases.